-Sonia’s sister has Type I diabetes, and her son was diagnosed when he was 1 1/2 years old.
+Sonia’s sister has Type I diabetes (T1D), and her son was diagnosed with T1D when he was 20 months old.
 She has two other children participating in prevention trials.
-One of her sons has reversed his autoantibodies, and you can learn more at www.preventt1d.org.
-Her son who has been living with Type 1 diabetes for 26 years built his own artificial pancreas system, and you can learn more at www.openAPS.org.
-She is encouraged that parents now have tools and knowledge which is openly shared, because #WeAreNotWaiting.
-She has been actively donating, fundraising, studying, writing and reviewing Type I research projects for ten years and has several articles in peer reviewed journals.
-She previously served on the ADA and JDRF boards and helped to review research grants for the JDRF.
+One of her sons has reversed his autoantibodies, and you can learn more at www.preventT1D.org.
+Her son who has been living with T1D for over 30 years built his own artificial pancreas system, and you can learn more at www.openAPS.org.
+She is encouraged that parents now have tools and knowledge which is openly shared because of the open source community.
+She has been actively donating, fundraising, studying, writing, and reviewing Type I research projects for twenty years and has several articles in peer reviewed journals.
+She previously served on the ADA and JDRF boards and helped review research grants for the JDRF.
 She has a B.S. in Finance and a M.S. in Systems Management from the University of Southern California.

-Heather Speer, MPH., CDE became immersed in diabetes research, advocacy and education when her daughter was diagnosed at a very young age.
+Heather Speer, MPH, CDE, became immersed in diabetes research, advocacy, and education when her daughter was diagnosed at a very young age.
 She is now a proud grandmother.
-She continues her work at the Children’s Hospital of Orange County (CHOC) as a Senior Research Coordinator, assisting with multiple research projects and educational outreach.
+She continues her work at the Children’s Hospital of Orange County as a Senior Research Coordinator, assisting with multiple research projects and educational outreach.
 In addition to her contributions with our foundation, she also has been an active volunteer for the PADRE foundation, ADA, JDRF and other diabetes related charities.
 She also has been active with the Children With Diabetes Friends For Life conferences for many years providing education to families who attend from throughout the world.